OHSU: 125 Years of Connection

 - Links of Interest

 The OHSU Radiation Medicine Residency Training program is approved for 6 total resident trainees, effective March 8, 2009.
-The program has received unconditional approval by the RRC of the ACGME for a full 4-yr period.
-The next RRC site visit is scheduled to take place on march 1st, 2014.
+Under the Next Accreditation System (NAS), the next regularly scheduled Self-Study visit is March 1, 2018.

 Residents must have successfully completed a one-year internship prior to initiating the 4-year residency.
 Positions are offered through the National Resident Matching Program.